ie-consuegra/LTL.js/README.md

 A tiny experimental library to create SPAs.

 ## Concept
-Create reusable components that can be used in a visual representation of the DOM tree afterwards.
+Create reusable or non-reusable components that can be used in a visual representation of the DOM tree afterwards.

 For example: